mipearlska/ietf-bmwg-container-networking/combined_model/combined-benchmark-setup.md

 ## High version T-Rex might not compatible with SRIOV VF, cause traffic to be dropped (our test failed with v2.92).
 Consider to use v2.73 or lower

 # Benchmarking Flow
-1. (worker) Setup SRIOV-VF
+1. (worker) Startup OVS and setup ports (only 2 dpdkvhostuser) and datapath between 2 dpdkvhostuser
-2. (master) Apply SRIOV plugin configmap, daemonset, network attachment definition Userspace and SRIOV
+2. (worker) Setup 2 VFs from 2 benchmark NIC interfaces
-3. (worker) Startup OVS and setup path
+3. (master) Apply SRIOV Plugin configmap, SRIOV Plugin daemonset, 3 Network Attachment Definitions (2 SRIOV and 1 Userspace)
-4. (master) Deploy 2 pods
+4. (master) Deploy 2 pods (each pod is configured to use 1 SRIOV interface and 1 Userspace interface)
-5. (master) Kubectl exec into pod then run dpdk-l2fwd app
+5. (master) Kubectl exec into 2 pods then run dpdk-l2fwd app
 6. (t-rex) Config traffic profile then send traffic from t-rex
 7. (t-rex) Run benchmarking NDR app from t-rex